-Requirements: The scattering chamber must be made of aluminum, use metal seals for all beamline connections, and provide two target movers both with $z = -105 \pm 1$ mm.
-One ladder must be cryogenically cooled, with 16 target locations.
-The other must support a watercell target that can be operated remotely during the run, and 4 other optics or auxillary targets which will be used only at low currents.
+Requirements: The scattering chamber will be made of aluminum, use metal seals for all beamline connections, and provide two target movers both with $z = -105 \pm 1$ cm.
+One ladder will be cryogenically cooled, with 18 target locations.
+The other will support a watercell target that can be operated remotely during the run, and 5 other optics or auxiliary targets which will be used only at low currents.
 Targets in each ladder must be positioned relative to the center of the beam with a tolerance of 2 mm.